MarcoLeongDev/handsfree-stable-diffusion/README.md

 All technical detail is available in the [Features section](#Features)

+Why this script?
+- Instance configuration to find the right GPU, AMI and driver can be a lengthly process, the right combination is ready in the template
+- Installing dependencies often requires one to babysit the CLI, the script fully automate the process

 ### Prerequisites
 - An AWS account
 - `awscli` installed and configured, see [official docs here](https://aws.amazon.com/cli/)